Your Pet, Our Passion.

 Brown striped cat meowing with mouth wide open and teeth showing.

-Hearing a cat meowing at night is not uncommon – but if you're a cat owner and it’s your cat that is meowing at night, it may be something that you are concerned about.
+Hearing a cat meowing at night is not uncommon – but if you're a cat owner and it’s your cat that is meowing at night, this might be something that you are concerned about – or that your neighbours are concerned about!

-It’s widely known that cats are night owls.
-It seems that the moment we switch off the light they get straight to sprinting around the house – like the cat version of dog zoomies.
-When they’re getting up to their night time antics they may also meow a lot too.
-And, sometimes your crying cat can be extremely disruptive and get in the way of you getting your much-needed rest.
+It’s widely known that cats are night owls – or at least they are especially active in the early parts of the night – and then again in the early hours.
+Often it seems that the moment we switch off the light to relax and sleep, their night is just beginning.
+And when they’re getting up to their night time antics, they may also meow a lot too.
+This can be extremely disruptive – to you, and if they are doing it outside, to your neighbours too – and it can get in the way of you getting your much-needed rest.

 If your feline friend does this and you’re wondering why does my cat meow at night and what can I do about it?
 We’ve got the answers to your questions!
 Here at Purina, we’ve put together this guide to tell you all you need to know.